 When you open an equipment package, check that the equipment is undamaged and make sure all the components are present.

 If you find any defects or damage, stop unpacking and consult the carrier, and also promptly inform FIMER Service.

 List of components supplied

-All the components required to correctly install and connect the inverter are supplied together with the inverter.
+The following list shown the components that are supplied with the inverter.